 Possible study sites for GED:

 The Praxis exam measures basic skills in reading, writing and math and is required by the UAA School of Education for all students planning to major in Elementary or Secondary Education.
-As of June 2014, Praxis is no longer being delivered as a paper test.
-Mat-Su College is in the process of becoming a computer delivery test site.
-Go to the Praxis website at www.ets.org/praxis for registration information and selection of test sites.
+Specific Content Area tests are required for teacher certification.
+As of June 2014, Praxis switched to computer-based testing and expanded their testing dates.
+The Praxis website at www.ets.org/praxis has information about registration and selection of test sites.